-These expectations will be conveyed to the reviewers in written instructions and face-to-face meetings with the relevant dean(s) and the vice-president: academic or associate vice-president: teaching and learning.
-The vice-president: academic or the associate vice-president: teaching and learning will also be responsible for providing the reviewers with explicit instructions that the program is to be evaluated against the criteria listed in C above.
+These expectations will be conveyed to the reviewers in written instructions and face-to-face meetings with the relevant dean(s) and the provost and vice-president: academic or vice-provost: teaching and learning.
+The provost and vice-president: academic or the vice-provost: teaching and learning will also be responsible for providing the reviewers with explicit instructions that the program is to be evaluated against the criteria listed in C above.

-Upon receipt of the reviewers’ report, the chair of the Program Review Sub-Committee will distribute copies to the vice-president: academic, dean(s) and chairperson(s)/co-ordinator(s)/associate dean(s) of the academic unit(s) under review.
-Within one month of receiving the report, the unit(s) must submit a written response to the Sub-Committee which includes:
+Upon receipt of the reviewers’ report, the Quality Assurance Office will distribute copies to the provost and vicepresident: academic, dean(s) and chairperson(s)/co-ordinator(s)/associate dean(s) of the academic unit(s) under review.
+Within one month of receiving the report, the unit(s) will prepare a written response which includes:

 a. clarifications or corrections of statements in the report;

 b. answers to all questions and responses to all recommendations made by the reviewers.

 Following completion of the Unit Response, the dean(s) of the relevant Faculties will prepare a decanal response that responds to the recommendations made by the review committee as well as the unit’s response to those recommendations.
 The dean(s) will also prepare the Implementation Plan, which identifies those recommendations prioritized for implementation and who is responsible for implementing the recommendation.
 The decanal response will also provide an explanation for any recommendations that are not prioritized for implementation in the Plan.
 This Implementation Plan will form part of the Final Assessment Report.

 In consultation with the provost and vice-president: academic and the vice-provost: teaching and learning, the dean(s) will prepare a Final Assessment Report, to be reviewed by the Program Review Sub-Committee.
 The Final Assessment Report will:

 a.
 Include an executive summary of the review process;